Parsa-Rajabi/CMPT-276/docs/syllabus.md

 Please refer to [teaching team](contact.md) page for how to get in touch with the instructor and TAs (office hours, email, etc.).

+---
 ## Course Format

 - **Tuesdays 8:30-10:20 AM - SYRE 2016 (Surrey)**
 - **Fridays 8:30-9:20 AM - Asynchronous (No live session)**

-Lectures will be held in-person on Tuesdays from 8:30-10:20am in SYRE 2016.
-Friday session will be dedicated to asynchronous activities such as labs, assignments, and project work.
-Students are expected to attend all live lectures on Tuesdays and participate in all course activities.
+Lectures will be held **in-person** on Tuesdays from 8:30-10:20am in SYRE 2016.
+Friday session will be dedicated to asynchronous activities such as assigned readings, videos, labs, assignments, and project work (**there will be no live lectures**).
+Students are expected to attend all live lectures on Tuesdays and participate in all course activities to succeed in the course.

 ---